 What is SEO?

 Many people, however, have no idea that there is a difference between natural results and ads.
-To benefit from Google Ads, the basic rule is that you need to be on page one of the search results to get any traffic as few people click through to subsequent pages.
-And some people ignore all the ads in the knowledge that those sites didn’t get there because they were any good but because they paid money.
+To benefit from Google Ads, the basic rule is that you need to be on page one of the search results as few people click through to subsequent pages.
+Some people ignore all the ads in the knowledge that those sites didn’t get there because they were any good but because they paid money.

 Choosing your keywords

-Your keywords are what you’ll be optimising your site for.
-They are the words that, when somebody types them into Google, you want your web site to come up in the results.
-For example, for Really Simple Systems our main keywords are “Simple CRM”, “Free CRM” and “Email Marketing”, followed by “Online CRM”, “Cloud CRM” and “Small Business CRM”.
+Your keywords are the terms that you’ll be optimising your website for.
+They are the words or phrases that, when somebody searches for them in Google, you want your website to come up in the results.
+For example, for Really Simple Systems our main keywords are “Simple CRM”, “Free CRM” followed by “Online CRM”, “Best CRM” and “Small Business CRM”.
 These keywords are known as “short tail keywords” and are search phrases with only one or two words.
 Their length makes searches less specific, however, they are more likely to drive high levels of traffic than searches with more words, or “long tail keywords”.

 To find out what people are searching for, you can use the Google Keyword Tool.
-This will show you how many searches a month there are for a given keyword, and will suggest alternative keywords for you to look at.
-This tool used to be freely available but now it can only be accessed if you have an Adwords account.
+This will show you how many searches a month there are for a given keyword and will suggest alternative keywords for you to look at.
+This tool used to be freely available but now it can only be accessed if you have a Google Ads account.

 You can sanity check the keywords by typing them into Google search.
 If your competitors have done their SEO correctly, they should turn up in the results!